Auth Token from Settings & Models page in app. Must be provided as: Bearer <API Auth Token>

 The columns names are: Model Name, Input 1, Input 2, ... , Input N, Output 1 The header rows, in order, are: Type, Min, Max, Step, Weight

 Every cell within the table must have a value.
 For Min, Max, and Step, the default value should be 0.
 For Weight, the default value should be 1.
 Weight is not used for single objective optimisation requests, but must be included in the table regardless.
-For the Type fields, the values must be "Input", "Output" or "Output Constraint".
+For the Type fields, the values must be "Input", "Output" or "Output Constraint" (max 1 Output Constraint, unlimited Inputs and Outputs).

 Double quotation marks (") should be used within the string, escaped (\") to ensure correct processing in the API.
 Previous trial data values should be provided as strings, as shown in the example (although providing them as numbers may work fine).